Gennadiyev/riichi-mahjong-gym/docs/actions.md

 ### `noten`

-Call noten (noten, ノーテン), i.e. the player does NOT have a waiting hand by the end of a game.
+Call noten (noten, 不聴), i.e. the player does NOT have a waiting hand by the end of a game.

 *(no action string)*